TomAugspurger/slides/dask-ml-scipy.md

 - Problem: "It doesn't scale"
 - Goal: Enable machine learning on larger datasets and larger problems

----
+???

-# Context
+Python has a rich ecosystem of libraries for data analysis.

-- Great libraries for data analytics, but
+Some are under the impression that it "doesn't scale" (GIL, not "production-ready", etc.).
-- NumPy and pandas are essentially limited to a single thread
+Dask is attempting to solve this for a wide class of problems.
-- Scikit-learn is essentially limited to a single machine
+Dask-ML is focused on scalable machine learning.

 ---